Rules & Etiquette

 When the walk has finished, don’t forget to thank the leader before you leave, and let them know how much you enjoyed the walk.
 It’s little things like this that make the leader’s job worthwhile.
 People like to read about walks in the KBC News, so volunteer to write a report for the leader.

-No we don’t have them, but inconsiderate people are sometimes discussed at leaders’ meetings.
-Names mentioned are usually those people who sign for a walk then forget to attend.
-Or they attend but leave early, do not give prior warning to the Leader, and without giving consideration to the Leader for their time and effort invested in arranging and leading the walk.
+Examples of poor etiquette may be those people who sign for a walk then forget to attend, or attend but leave early and don’t tell the leader.
+Please give consideration to the Leader for their time and effort invested in arranging and leading the walk.
 If you have a time constraint let the leader know at the beginning of the walk.

 Let the whip know if you are going off track for a comfort break.
 Leave your pack on track at the location where you left.